Let’s introduce you to the world of affiliate marketing.

 They can then choose to work with their trusted advertisers and earn commissions when the readers/consumers purchase an item or sign up for a service that they advertise.

-Advertisers often submit their offers to affiliate marketing networks that aggregate a huge amount of offers from different advertisers.
+Advertisers often submit their offers to affiliate marketing networks, who aggregate a huge amount of offers from different advertisers.

-You can think of affiliate networks as the middle-man between Advertisers and Publishers, where Advertisers display their offers and Publishers choose which offers to promote.
+You can think of affiliate networks as the middle-man between Advertisers and Publishers, where Advertisers display their offers and Publishers/Affiliate Marketers choose which offers to promote.

 Affiliate Networks also tracks affiliate sales generated by Publishers and handle payments from Advertisers to Publishers for valid leads and sales.